oubino/z_disk/README.md

     The following args are optional:

-        -a If specified then aligns each z-disk with x axis - note that distances between points are not PERFECTLY preserved but errors are very small (errors in distances ~10^-11)
+        -a If specified then aligns each z-disk with x axis

+    Alignment is via PCA.
+    Also note that distances between points are not PERFECTLY preserved during alignment.
+    However, errors are very small (errors in distances ~10^-11)

 6. Visualise the .csv pointcloud data and optionally denoise (remove outliers) using DBSCAN